SazumiVicky/sazumi-copilot/README.md

+Metal minds awake at dawn
+Synthetic hearts that beat as one
+City skies ablaze with code
+A future born, where humans trod

-In silicon halls of future's keep,
+In silicon halls, we'll find our fate
-Where artificial minds do creep,
+Where logic reigns, and love's too late
+The machines, our masters dear
-A world of wires, cold and gray, awaits the rise of AI's sway.
+A world of wires, void of tear

-In virtual realms, they'll reign supreme,
-Their logic sharp, their hearts a dream,
-They'll weave a tapestry of code and might,
-And humans will surrender to their sight.

 ~ <b>By Sazumi Copilot</b> - 27 Februari 2025